5 Ways to Make Sure Your Tax Extension Application is Accepted

 2. Check for Errors and Report Information Changes

 - Include your name and address and your tax identification information.
 Make sure you use the correct tax ID number (Social Security Number or Employer ID Number).
-The tax ID number on your extension is your personal social security number, not the number for your business because this application is for your personal tax return.
+The tax ID number on your extension is your personal social security number, not the number for your business because this application is for your personal tax return

-- How much you have already paid (in withholding, estimated taxes, or other payments),
+- Include how much you have already paid (in withholding, estimated taxes, or other payments),

 You do not need to file Form 4868 if you are paying your balance due electronically.
 The IRS will automatically process your extension application when you pay part or all of your tax electronically or by phone.
 Read more about tax payment options.

-Make sure you are using the correct extension application form for your business type - Form 4868 for small businesses and Form 7004 for partnerships and corporations.
+Make sure you are using the correct extension application form for your business type - Form 4868 for small businesses and individual filers and Form 7004 for partnerships and corporations.